 ArtResin is non-toxic when used as directed.
 This means that if you follow the instructions for use, there is no cause for concern or risk to one’s health.
-We've had this certified by the American Society for Testing and Materials; ArtResin conforms to ASTM D4236: Safe for Home Use.
+We've had our product evaluated by the American Society for Testing and Materials; ArtResin conforms to ASTM D4236: Safe for Home Use.

 This is entirely unique for an epoxy resin, as most formulas require scary warning labels to let users know the product is poisonous, carcinogenic and/or hazardous to the environment.

 How is it possible that ArtResin is safe when used as directed?